ohshitgorillas/autocorrect_generator_espanso/ALGORITHMS.md

 ### Conflict Detection Algorithm

-1. **Format typos with platform-specific boundary markers**:
+1. **Format typos with platform-specific boundary markers** (parallelized for large datasets):
    - **QMK**: Uses colon notation (`:typo`, `typo:`, `:typo:`, or `typo`)
    - **Espanso**: Uses core typo text (boundaries are separate YAML fields)
+   - Results are cached to avoid redundant formatting

 2. **Build formatted typo index** - Map each formatted typo to its corrections

-3. **Check for substring relationships** - For each pair of formatted typos:
+3. **Check for substring relationships** using TypoIndex-style algorithm:
-   - If one is a substring of the other, mark as conflict
+   - Sort formatted typos by length (shortest first)
+   - For each longer formatted typo, check if it contains any shorter one we've seen
+   - Uses dict-based lookup (O(1)) instead of linear search (O(n))
+   - Still checks all pairs but in reverse order for better performance
+   - Uses `processed_pairs` set to avoid duplicate conflict processing

 4. **Determine which to remove** based on:
    - **Same word**: Prefer more restrictive boundary (BOTH > LEFT/RIGHT > NONE)